WebDesigner123456/CI_EC_BS/README.md

-CI is old but It's my friend.
+CI is old but It's my friend